TerryThibault/insane_boilerplate/mshta-ads.md

 # Goal
-Detect when the mshta.exe executable is run an unusual and potentially malicious way.
+Detect when the mshta.exe executable is run in an unusual and potentially malicious way.

 # Categorization
 These attempts are categorized as [Execution / Mshta](https://attack.mitre.org/techniques/T1170/).